Table of Contents

 - Word Power Made Easy by Norman Lewis offers an alternative method for learning new words.

-- It is also a better way to learn them because the book correctly assumes that words can only be properly absorbed when they are placed in a specific context, which is how the majority of them are introduced.
+- It is also a better way to learn them because the book correctly assumes that words can only be absorbed appropriately when placed in a specific context, which is how most of them are introduced.

 - This book has helped and improved the language of generations of students.
 This is a fundamental book about the English language and proper word usage.

 Was this blog informative?
-If yes, please let us know by sharing your thoughts in the comments below.
-Click here to reach out to us for more information on the book ‘Word Power Made Easy.
+If so, please let us know by sharing your thoughts in the comments below.
+Click here to contact us for more information on the book ‘Word Power Made Easy.

 FAQs

-Q2.
-How many new words are there in Word Power Made Easy?
+Ques 2: How many new words are in Word Power Made Easy?

-Answer – Surprisingly, it is quite engaging, to the point where you do not feel bored or pressed.
-By the end of the book, you’ll have learned 400-450 new words, as well as the desire to use them in sentences and brag about them.
+Answer 2: Surprisingly, it is pretty engaging, to the point where you do not feel bored or pressed.
+By the end of the book, you’ll have learned 400-450 new words and the desire to use them in sentences and brag about them.

-Q3.
-How many sessions are there in the book Word Power Made Easy?
+Ques 3: How many sessions are in the Word Power Made Easy book?

-Answer – Power Made Easy is an excellent book.
-If you try it, you’ll notice that it has many sessions, each lasting half an hour, which aids in the gradual development of your vocabulary.
-It is made up of about 70 sessions, and by the time you get to the last page, you will be a word master if you enjoyed working with it.
+Answer 3: Power Made Easy is an excellent book.
+If you try it, you’ll notice that it has many sessions, each lasting half an hour, which aids in gradually developing your vocabulary.
+It comprises about 70 sessions, and by the time you get to the last page, you will be a word master if you enjoyed working with it.